bimdata/documentation-old/doc_sphinx/guide/concepts/ifc.rst

 ..
     excerpt
-        After being uploaded, the IFC will be processed on our servers. endexcerpt
+        After being uploaded, the IFC is processed on our servers. endexcerpt

 BIMData API exposes a lot of tools for extract, update and manipulate information from `IFC files`_.

-The tools are compatible IFC2x3TC1 and IFC4 Add2.
+The tools are compatible with IFC2x3TC1 and IFC4 Add2.

 Depending on the options you chose, you can: